Zecao/ExecutorOpenDssBr/README.md

 2. **FeederExample**: a 13.8kV feeder *.dss files.
 This is the directory where one the fedeer .DSS files (created by the DB export [ExportadorGeoPerdasDSS](https://github.com/Zecao/ExportadorGeoPerdasDSS) must be, one sub-directory per feeder.
 There are also a "global" subdirectory named "recursos" with some .xlsx and .txt files with external information necessary to the "ExecutorOpenDssBr" run *.dss files, as the "linecode" and the "load profiles" files.
 As I use those files for all feeders, I've included them in a separated sub-directory.

 Some code optimization can be done in this project, so any help is welcome.
-The code comments are in portuguese (sorry for non-portuguese natives).
+The code comments are in portuguese, so I apologize to the non-portuguese speaking people.

 Ezequiel C. Pereira